Heterogeneous Integration Roadmap

 Bringing this mission under the auspices of the IEEE Technical Societies will fill this important need with the deep knowledge base from the Societies’ global membership and worldwide network.
 It would be a service to the global technical professionals and technical community consistent with the IEEE mission.
 The goal for this roadmap is to be open and transparent.
 IEEE CPMT provides institutional sponsorship to ensure sustainability and quality.

-The Heterogeneous Integration Roadmap activities are sponsored by IEEE Components, Packaging and Manufacturing Technology Society (CPMT), SEMI, IEEE Electron Devices Society (EDS) and IEEE Photonics Society with the intention of expanding the roadmap collaboration to other IEEE Technical Societies that share interest in the Heterogeneous Technology Roadmap as well as to organizations outside IEEE that share this common vision for the roadmap.
+The Heterogeneous Integration Roadmap activities are sponsored by IEEE Components, Packaging and Manufacturing Technology Society (CPMT), SEMI, IEEE Electron Devices Society (EDS), IEEE Photonics Society and the ASME EPPD Division with the intention of expanding the roadmap collaboration to other IEEE Technical Societies that share interest in the Heterogeneous Technology Roadmap as well as to organizations outside IEEE that share this common vision for the roadmap.
 A document with definition of the mission, purpose, structure and governance for this Heterogeneous Integration Roadmap program was prepared and approved.
-The initial International Roadmap Committee will be Bill Chen, Chair (IEEE CPMT Society); Bill Bottoms (IEEE CPMT Society); Tom Salmon (SEMI), Subramanian Iyer (IEEE EDS) and Amr Helmy (IEEE Photonics Society).
+The initial International Roadmap Committee will be Bill Chen, Chair (IEEE CPMT Society); Bill Bottoms (IEEE CPMT Society); Tom Salmon (SEMI), Subramanian Iyer (IEEE EDS), Amr Helmy (IEEE Photonics Society) and Ravi Mahajan (ASME EPPD Division).

 Heterogeneous Integration refers to the integration of separately manufactured components into a higher level assembly (SiP) that, in the aggregate, provides enhanced functionality and improved operating characteristics.